fedimint/fedimint/README.md

 - [The Fedimint Developer Discord](https://discord.gg/cEVEmqCgWG): the best place to get help and ask questions.
 - [Fedimint Contributor Calendar](https://calendar.google.com/calendar/u/0/embed?src=fedimintcalendar@gmail.com): This calendar contains all the developer calls and events.
 - [Fedimint Developer Calls](https://meet.jit.si/fedimintdevcall): We have developer calls every monday at 4PM UTC to review PRs and discuss current development priorities.
 As a new developer, this is a great place to find good first issues and mentorship from the core team on how to get started contributing to Fedimint.
-- [Weekly Deep Dive](https://meet.jit.si/fedimintdevcall): We have a deep dive every thursday at 4PM UTC to discuss technical topics relating to fedimint in depth: cryptography, rust programming, consensus, networking, etc. This is a great place to learn about the internals of Fedimint and Bitcoin.
+- [Weekly Deep Dive](https://meet.jit.si/fedimintdevcall): We have a deep dive every thursday at 4PM UTC to discuss technical topics relating to Fedimint in depth: cryptography, Rust programming, consensus, networking, etc. This is a great place to learn about the internals of Fedimint and Bitcoin.
 We normally plan these calls based off requests from contributors on aspects of Fedimint they want to learn more about, so please reach out if you have a topic you want to learn more about.
 - [UI/UX Design Calls](https://meet.jit.si/fedimintdevcall): We have UI/UX design calls every wednesday at 4PM UTC to discuss the UI/UX of Fedimint and associated projects.
 This is a great place to get involved if you are a UI/UX designer or developer with React/Typescript experience.

 ### Fedimint Repos and Projects to Contribute To

-- [Fedimint](https://github.com/fedimint/fedimint): The core Fedimint repository.
+- [Fedimint](https://github.com/fedimint/fedimint/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): The core Fedimint repository.
 This is where the core consensus and networking code lives.
 Fedimint is an advanced Rust project and is a great place to learn Rust, cryptography, networking, consensus, and bitcoin development.
 We have a lot of good first issues, are happy to mentor new developers, and are always looking for experienced Rust developers to help with the core codebase.
-- [UI](https://github.com/fedimint/ui): The Fedimint Guardian and Lightning Gateway UIs.
-These are written in Typescript and React and always need help with UI/UX design and development to make Fedimint more user friendly.
+- [UI](https://github.com/fedimint/ui): The default Fedimint Guardian and Lightning Gateway UIs.
+These are Typescript and React projects.
+Contributing to this repo helps with UI/UX design and development to make Fedimint more user friendly.
-- [Lightning Gateway](https://github.com/fedimint/fedimint): Fedimint's Lightning Gateway is implemented as an HTLC interceptor and currently works with CLN, LND, and LDK's sample-node implementations.
+- [Lightning Gateway](https://github.com/fedimint/fedimint/issues?q=is%3Aissue+is%3Aopen+label%3Alightning): Fedimint's Lightning Gateway is implemented as an HTLC interceptor and currently works with CLN, LND, and LDK's sample-node implementations.
 We are always looking for lightning developers to help with the Lightning Gateway, especially around improving payment reliability and to add support for more lightning implementations.
 - [Custom Modules](https://github.com/fedimint/fedimint-custom-modules-example): Fedimint ships with 3 default modules: Bitcoin, Lightning, and Chaumian Ecash.
 You can write custom modules that define further consensus items and transaction types leveraging the payments modules to build your own federated applications.
 We are always looking for developers to help build custom modules and to help improve the module system.

 ## Spinning up the Fedimint Developer Environment